Constructing the virtual fundamental class of a Kuranishi atlas: Introduction

-It is immediate from the construction that the oriented bordism class of a neighborhood of $\Sss_M^{-1}(0)$ in $M$ depends only on the concordance class of $\Kk$.\footnote { Two atlases $\Kk^0,\Kk^1$ on $X$ are said to be concordant if there is an atlas $\Kk^{01}$ on $[0,1]\times X$ whose restriction to $\{\al\}\times X$ is $\Kk^\al$, for $\al = 0,1$: see \cite[Def.~4.1.6]{MW1}. } Further, we show in Lemma~\ref{le:fundM} that $(M,\La)$ carries a fundamental class $\mu_M$ in rational \c{C}ech homology $\check{H}_*$.
-Hence we have the following.
+It is immediate from the construction that the bordism class of a neighborhood of $\Sss_M^{-1}(0)$ in $M$ depends only on the concordance class of $\Kk$.\footnote { \, Two atlases $\Kk^0,\Kk^1$ on $X$ are said to be concordant if there is an atlas $\Kk^{01}$ on $[0,1]\times X$ whose restriction to $\{\al\}\times X$ is $\Kk^\al$, for $\al = 0,1$: see \cite[Def.~4.1.6]{MW1}.
+Note also that as here, when there is no danger of confusion, we often abbreviate \lq Kuranishi atlas' to \lq atlas'. } Further, if $\Kk$ and hence $(M,\La)$ is oriented, we show in Lemma~\ref{le:fundM} that $(M,\La)$ carries a fundamental class $\mu_M$ in rational \c{C}ech homology $\check{H}_*$.
+Hence we have the following. \MS